realnews-gateway/emergency-publishing-system/modules/news-aggregation/fetcher.md

 ## Fetching Pipeline

 ### 1. Source Selection
-- Selects a source from the region‑config set
+- Selects a source from the region‑config.md set
 - Prioritizes high‑reliability sources
 - Falls back to mirrors if the primary source fails